My teen is gifted and they are on the autism spectrum or neurodiverse.

 Other Autism Services at Open Doors Therapy

-Our Palo Alto/Bay Area counseling clinic helps teens and adults with autistic traits and their families.
-This includes individuals who identify as having Asperger’s, high functioning autism, undiagnosed autism traits, etc. Specifically, our services include individual therapy, parent counseling, and group therapy.
-We also offer social skills groups for college students with autistic traits, young adults with autism, neurodiverse adults, women who identify as neurodiverse, a mother’s group, and an online autism parent support group.
+All of our services are provided online.
+Our California counseling clinic helps teens and adults with autistic traits and their families.
+This includes individuals who identify as having Asperger’s, undiagnosed autism traits, etc. Specifically, our services include individual therapy, parent counseling, and group therapy.
+We also offer neurodiverse-affirming groups for college students with autistic traits, young adults with autism, neurodiverse adults, women who identify as neurodiverse, a mother’s group, and an online autism parent support group.
 We now offer online group therapy in the state of California.
 Also, I write weekly blog posts to share autism information and resources.
 Please contact Open Doors Therapy to learn more about our autism therapy options and how we can help you or your loved one!